-See also: Accommodation See also: Complaints See also: Harassment
+See also: Accommodation See also: Diversity, Equity and Inclusion See also: Complaints See also: Harassment

 Incident Report Form

 There is a new form for reporting incidents to the housing co-operative on the co-op website and available in the Photocopy Room or from staff.
 (2024).
 Fill it in and return it to the Management.
 If the issue is with Management, give it to the president or another Board member.
 (They are all listed on the co-op website.)